DevOps-Represent/DevOps-Girls-Serverless-Bootcamp-4/clickops-todo/README.md

 IMAGE

+<details><summary>Didn't Work?</summary><p>

+Here's a couple things to check if you site didn't work
+- Did you select all 3 website files to make them public?
+- Check your bucket policy, is your bucket name arn correct next to "Resource"
+- Are your public access settings correct?

+</p></details>

 ## Create a DynamoDB
 Let's create a database to store our to-dos!
 We're choosing DynamoDB, which is a fully managed NoSQL database.
 Fully managed means AWS manage scaling in response to demand, patching or configuration.